 How to Avoid Being Banned by LinkedIn When Connecting

-This is why it is best to meet off of LinkedIn first—then connect on LinkedIn to further (nurture) the conversation.
+Let's shift to process.
+It is best to "connect" off of LinkedIn first—then connect on LinkedIn to further (nurture) the conversation.